 When we landed on Friday night, we spent one night at Alara Motor Inn* as they offered a fantastic deal and late check-in near the airport, with a private spa.
 I wouldn’t recommend staying there if you plan to hang around and sleep in as the noise from the planes is disturbing.
 But we were impressed by the size of the room and the quality of the bathroom for that budget.

-I believe it’s the best way to enjoy a weekend in the Mackay region.
+I believe it’s the best way to enjoy a weekend in the Mackay region and see more of Queensland.
 I really enjoyed the few hours of extra sleep in the morning that we wouldn’t have had if our accommodation was further away.

 We visited Mackay for a long weekend, so we had two nights out of town: